ashtonomy/RadLex_Analysis/README.md

 ## Radlex Hierarchy Visualization

 To visualize the hierarchical structure and distribution of the RadLex ontology, I created an interactive tree diagram with d3.js, which I adapted from the [D3 example](https://observablehq.com/@d3/collapsible-tree).
-Hovering on a node displays the definition, number of descendant leaf nodes, number of direct children, height (.i.e. max distance to leaf node descendant) and clicking on a term opens its RadLex page, if available.
+Hovering on a node displays the definition, number of descendant leaf nodes, number of direct children, height (i.e. max distance to leaf node descendant) and clicking on a term opens its RadLex page, if available.
 Viewing on a large screen is recommended, due to the size of the tree.

 ### [View Tree Diagram](https://ashtonomy.github.io/RadLex_Analysis/treemap.html)